What does “kotoshi” mean in Japanese?

 In this blog post, I’ve explained the definition and meaning of “kotoshi” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentence.
 Let me summarize them as follows.

 - kotoshi – 今年 (ことし) : a noun meaning ‘this year’ in Japanese.
-These two kanji characters literally mean ‘this year’.
-So, what the kanji characters express is completely in line with the meaning.
-We can use this also as an adverb and insert almost anywhere in a sentence.
+This can also work as an adverb almost anywhere in a sentence.
+These two kanji characters literally mean ‘this year’ in Japanese.
+What the kanji characters express is, therefore, completely in line with the actual meaning.

 Hope my explanations are understandable and helpful for Japanese learners.